Maurycyt/LatteC/README.md

 ## Language Specification

 The Latte language is a simple Java-like language.
 The ANTLR syntax of Latte is detailed in [Latte.cf](src/main/resources/Latte.g4).
-Examples of Latte programs can be found in [the test resources folder](src/test/resources) in `good` and `extensions`.
+Examples of Latte programs can be found in [the test resources folder](src/test/resources) in [`good`](src/test/resources/good).

 The core features of Latte include:
 - Integer, boolean and string constants and variables.